 Confirm?
-Are you sure you want to start historical data migration?
-The time and resources required to migrate previously collect widely depending on the number of servers you have been in purge settings for historical data collection (specified on the S and the performance of your hardware.
-By default, Historical disabled; we recommend turning it on for only those servers data you need to persist.
-Learn more. nonitoring, the Settings page) Data Migration is whose historical
+Are you sure you want to start historical data migra ation?
+The time and resources required to migrate previou widely depending on the number of servers you ha purge settings for historical data collection (specifie and the performance of your hardware.
+By default, disabled; we recommend turning it on for only those data you need to persist.
+Learn more. ve been monitoring, the ed on the Settings page) Historical Data Migration is